cerebral/cerebral/docs/api/sequence.md

 ]
 ```

+Note that you can also compose sequences into *parallel*.
+That means when both sequences are done running it will move on.

 ## Paths

-You can diverge execution by defining paths in your signal.
+You can diverge execution by defining paths in your sequences.

 ```js
 import * as actions from './actions'